 When does my baby start to teethe?
 What can I do to help with my baby’s teething?
 Are the baby teeth important even though they fall out?
+Are my baby’s teeth late?
 Can I leave the baby to fall out by themselves?
 Should I take the baby teeth out?
-Why are the adult teeth yellow compared to the baby teeth?
+Which are baby teeth and why are the adult teeth yellow compared to the baby teeth?
 Many adults and parents don’t think the baby teeth are important but in fact they play a vital role in helping your child talk, eat, smile and develop their jaw.

 In this article Dr Kenneth Chan will provide a comprehensive guide to baby teeth and explain the important factors when it comes to baby teeth.

 Your baby may be a little or very irritated by those baby teeth coming through, but teething doesn’t have to be a horrible experience for you or your child.
 We will give you as much information as you can so you know what to expect and how to handle the situations that can play out.

 So babies usually get their first teeth between 6 and 8 months and they don’t stop teething until they’re about 2.5 -3 years old.
 See the chart below for the rough timeline of when each of the teeth come through.
 They usually come out in pairs symmetrically and the lower teeth tend to come out a couple of months earlier than the corresponding upper teeth.
 NOTE: It’s important to understand that these are just age ranges according to statistical bell curves.
 Some babies can start teething as early as when they’re 3 months old and some babies don’t get their first teeth until they’re 12 months old.
 Both the process of teething and the timing of the teething vary greatly from baby to baby - the timing of a baby’s teething is not indicative of their developmental milestones.

 |Central Incisor||8-12 months||6-7 years|

 |Lateral Incisor||9-13 months||7-8 years|